opsdis/indis/README.md

 The final step is to generate the output, the output data that should be processed by Icinga2 Director.

-The major benefit using Indis compared to other integrations like a custom json, a sql table etc, is that all output from Indis follow the Icinga2 object naming.
+The major benefit using Indis compared to other integrations like a custom json, a sql table etc, is that all output from Indis follow the Icinga2 objects structure and naming.
 This means that all Director configuration, like import rules, sync rules, apply rules etc, just need to operate on the "native" icinga2 object model.
 Instead of writing different rules and configuration depending on the structure of the source, Indis manage that separation and abstraction.

 That's why we call it "Icinga native director import service".

+# Get started
 For more hands on and get started check out the `config.yml` and the `demo` provider.

     python -m indis -f config.yml -s demo_source

-# Output
+# Output plugins
+Two output plugins are available, a json file plugin and a Icinga2 director API plugin.

+## The json file output plugin
-Currently, only a json output to file is provided.
-This can be used with fileshipper.
+The json file output plugin can be used with fileshipper.

 Check out the config:
 ```yaml